BingkunLin/clusterbootstraps/README.md

 alpha[optional]:(1-alpha)% confidence level,default = 5

 constant[optional]:whether to add a constant term,default = True

+4.Saved Variables

+self.mean:Mean of wald coefficient(s) of bootstrap sample self.upper_bound:Upper bound of the wald statistic self.lower_bound:lower bound of the wald statistic

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.